Matt-A-Bennett/project_template/README.md

 This will mean that git only tracks stuff in the scripts and reports directories.
 Note that the figures directory (inside the reports directory) will also not be tracked.

+Git doesn't recognise empty directories, so I include a hidden file called `.placeholder` in all directories to make them show up here